prody/ProDy-website/tutorials/signdy_tutorial/core.rst

 Mode Ensemble
 -------------------------------------------------------------------------------

-For this analysis we'll use the :class:`.PDBEnsemble` object we built with Dali.
-There are also options to select the model (by default it uses the GNM) and the way of considering non-aligned residues (default is to use :func:`.reduceModel`, which treats them as environment).
+For this analysis we'll use the :class:`.PDBEnsemble` object we built with Dali to build a :class:`.ModeEnsemble`.
+There are options to select the model (GNM by default) and the way of considering non-aligned residues (default is :func:`.reduceModel`, which treats them as environment).

 We first load the ensemble: